About the Journal

 CITATION

 The journal employs the MHRA referencing style using notes only, no bibliography.
-Please refer to the author guide.
+Please refer to the Author Guidelines on Submissions page.

 COPYRIGHT